Pilon2020/Personal-Website/public/projects_details/descriptions/enve-aero.md

-This class project for a Finite Element Analysis (FEA) course focused on redesigning the [ENVE Aero Stem](https://enve.com/products/aero-stem?variant=45111154376988) to work with standard 30 mm clip-on aerobars, such as the [Zipp Vuka Clip](https://www.sram.com/en/zipp/models/hb-vkal-clpe-a1).
+This class project for a Finite Element Analysis (FEA) course focused on redesigning the <ins>[ENVE Aero Stem](https://enve.com/products/aero-stem?variant=45111154376988)</ins> to work with standard 30 mm clip-on aerobars, such as the <ins>[Zipp Vuka Clip](https://www.sram.com/en/zipp/models/hb-vkal-clpe-a1)</ins>.
 With flat aero handlebars becoming increasingly popular, the goal was to offer cyclists a simple solution that didn’t require replacing their entire cockpit.
 This idea was sparked when a teammate struggled to find a compatible setup before an Ironman and ultimately raced without aerobars.

 The ENVE Aero Stem poses unique challenges for mounting clip-on aerobars due to its non-standard three-point mounting design and incompatibility with traditional round handlebar aerobars.
 The primary objective of this project was to design and evaluate a secure mounting solution for aerobars.
 By focusing on the faceplate redesign, the analysis aimed to ensure the attachment meets structural and safety requirements, identify stress concentration areas, and calculate deformation under typical loads.
 The redesign allows cyclists who already have the ENVE Aero Stem to adapt their system instead of fully replacing their cockpit.